 Notify the designated executor and family member (as listed in our records and/or identified in the envelope) of the death of the Resident and the rules regarding the disposition of assets.

 Identify items mentioned specifically in the will (or other written instructions from the Resident or her/his family) and secure them for the designated family representative or, failing her/him, the Executor of the deceased estate (when appointed).
 This could be a few selected items or the entire household, including broken or unwanted items.
-If the disposition of these items will take more time than is covered by the recent levy payment, then the Park will move them to a safe place - a store room, or a commercial storage facility at the cost of the Life Right residual value, or the estate.
+If the disposition of these items takes more than 30 of vacating days, then the Park will move them to a safe place - a store room, or a commercial storage facility at the cost of the Life Right residual value, or the estate.

 Anything that may need to be disposed of/thrown away can be done by the Park on the Residents’ behalf.
-This may incur a fee depending on the volume of goods as it may be necessary to bring in our cottage organising/cleaning team or another contractor.
+This may incur a fee depending on the volume of goods as it may be necessary.
+As the cottage is to be refurbished there will be no cleaning costs.

 The family member should: